Double Belly Button Piercings - Everything You Need To Know

 Before you head into the studio for the piercing, you should stock up on some after-care essentials, like Dixie cups, saline solution, sea salt, Q-tips and cotton balls.

-It helps to have those items on hand ahead of time so you’re not trying to round up everything in the store right after your piercing.
+You might benefit from purchasing these items on hand ahead of time so you’re not trying to round up everything in the store right after your piercing.
 It always helps to be prepared.

 Double Belly Button Piercing Aftercare & Cleaning Guide